bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

 ## Empty-room MEG recordings

 Empty-room MEG recordings capture the environmental and recording system's noise.
-Their collection is RECOMMENDED, before/during/after each session.
+There are two widely used strategies for collecting these recordings:

+1. Some labs record one empty-room recording per day, which is then shared by all researchers of the lab that record data from a study subject that day
+1. Some labs make it the responsibility of the researcher to record a short empty-room recording prior to each subject specific recording (e.g., while preparing the study subject for the task)

-This data MUST be stored inside a subject folder named `sub-emptyroom`.
+For cases resembling the first strategy, it is RECOMMENDED to store the empty-room recording inside a subject folder named `sub-emptyroom`.
-The `session label` SHOULD be the date of the empty-room recording in the format `YYYYMMDD`, i.e.,  `ses-YYYYMMDD`.
+If a `session-<label>` entity is present, its label SHOULD be the date of the empty-room recording in the format `YYYYMMDD`, i.e., `ses-YYYYMMDD`.
-The `task label` in the `*_meg.json` file SHOULD be set to `noise`.
-The `scans.tsv` file containing the date and time of the acquisition SHOULD also be included.
+For these cases, the `scans.tsv` file containing the date and time of the acquisition SHOULD also be included.

+However, for cases resembling the second strategy, the subject data and empty-room recording are naturally linked and it is thus RECOMMENDED to instead store the empty-room recording inside the study subject's folder.

+Furthermore, in both cases the label for the `task-<label>` entity in the `*_meg.json` file SHOULD be set to `noise`.

 The rationale is that this naming scheme will allow users to easily retrieve the empty-room recording that best matches a particular experimental session, based on date and time of the recording.

-Example:
+In the context of BIDS it is RECOMMENDED to record an empty-room recording for each session.

+Example for cases resembling strategy 1:

 ```Text
 sub-control01/